awmartin/yuzu/README.md

 ## Sample Workflow (Mac)

-1. Edit your Markdown content files
+1. Edit your Markdown content files in your favorite text editor
 2. Open a terminal
-3. `cd ~/Documents/yuzu-projects/project-folder`
+3. `cd ~/Documents/yuzu-project`
 4. `yuzu preview`
-5. View in a web browser: `http://localhost/~username/project-folder`
+5. View in a web browser (with Web Sharing enabled): `http://localhost/~username/project-folder`
 6. Publish to the web: `yuzu publish`